The Death of Truth

 - November 2018 – An outbreak of chickenpox hit 36 unvaccinated children at a school in North Carolina.

-These illnesses may seem trivial but they can and do lead to complications and a fatality rate of one or two per thousand infections.
+These illnesses are not trivial as they can and do lead to complications and fatalities.

 In the early 1960s, the tobacco industry used phony science to protect itself.
 High quality research showed that smoking tobacco was a leading cause of cancer and heart disease.
 No ifs, buts, or maybes, there was a slam-dunk relationship between early death and smoking.